SPARC: Scalable Path-Specific Counterfactual Fairness via Causal Conditional Independence: Experiments

 \textbf{Ablation on Entropy Loss Regularization $\alpha$:} Table \ref{tab:alpha} demonstrates the impact of varying the entropy loss regularization parameter $\alpha$.
 As $\alpha$ increases, we observe a gradual decrease in performance, while fairness metrics improve.
 This trade-off occurs because the entropy loss $\mathcal{H}(\hat{S})$ encourages the generator to produce predictions that make the discriminator’s task of predicting $S$ more challenging, which promotes fairness.
 Based on this trade-off, we set $\alpha = 1$ in the remaining experiments to achieve an optimal balance between performance and fairness.

 \textbf{Ablation on Loss Regularization $\beta$:} The results are presented in Table \ref{tab:beta}.
 This parameter controls the weight of the generator loss term $\mathcal{I}(\hat{Y}, Y)$, which is designed to preserve performance while applying masks to the input image.
-As $\beta$ increases, we observe a gradual increase in both accuracy and AUC, accompanied by a decrease in fairness metrics (EO, DP, and ADF).
+As $\beta$ increases, we observe a gradual increase in both accuracy and AUC, accompanied by a decrease in fairness metrics (EOp, EOd and DP).
 This trade-off occurs because a higher $\beta$ value allows the generator to focus more on preserving diagnostic performance, but at the cost of reduced fairness, as the generator becomes less constrained in limiting sensitive attribute influence.